 1. Diagnosing The Home Sewer Line Problem Properly

 Home sewer line problems can be complex and hard to diagnose.
 If not properly diagnosed money can be spent needlessly, with no positive result.
 As an example many people suffer from sewer backups when waste water backs up from the public sewer system.
 In most cases there is no defect with their home sewer line.
 In some of these cases a backwater valve of some type may alleviate the problem, but no repair work is needed on the home sewer line.

-In other cases the point of the problem or the extent of the problem can be misdiagnosed.
-This can cause needless work or sewer work that does little to correct the problem.
+When a sewer line problem exists, knowing the type of problem can be even more important than the location of the defect.
+In some cases the point of the sewer problem or the extent of the problem can be misdiagnosed.
+These 2 issues can cause needless work or sewer work that does little to correct the problem.
 Home owners should clearly understand that sewer video cameras magnify images and make possible defects appear worse than they are.
 Therefore a sewer video should be carefully analyzed before proceeding with work.
 What a sewer video camera is ideal at, is pinpointing the location and type of problem that exists.
 In addition using a sewer cleaning machine to determine the point of a broken sewer pipe is a notoriously bad idea.
 This is because they typically locate the beginning point of a problem, but not the extent of the problem, or exact location of the line.